 Bimber distillery was founded in London by Darius Plazewski and Ewelina Chruszczyk, who moved to the city from Poland in 2003.

-Darius inherited the skills of a distiller from his Grandfather, who was renowned for producing a Polish moonshine known as Bimber.
+Darius inherited the skills of the distiller from his Grandfather, who was renowned for producing a Polish moonshine known as Bimber.
 This vodka-like spirit has been distilled in Poland since the early 19th century and was often used in the old days as currency in times of poverty.
-During Communist-era martial law the spirit was even seen as a way to fight the system and a symbol of resistance for those who drank it.
+During Communist-era martial law, it was even seen as a way to fight the system.
+A symbol of resistance for those who drank it.
 It is a scenario that bears a remarkable resemblance to the illicit distillers of Scotland, who saw the outlawing of home distillation as English-imposed rule and made it their duty to continue their tradition no matter the consequences.

-Despite owning a successful business in West London, Darius harboured a desire to become a fully fledged distiller in his own right, a dream which finally became reality in 2015 with the opening of Bimber – named in honour of his Grandfather and the resourceful, courageous nature of his people.
+Despite owning a successful business in West London, Darius harboured a desire to become a fully fledged distiller in his own right, a dream that finally became reality in 2015 with the opening of Bimber – named in honour of his Grandfather and the resourceful, courageous nature of his people.

 In order to source the finest of ingredients, Darius and company travelled to farms across the length and breadth of the country before settling on a single farm in Hampshire.
 From that day forward the entirety of their barley requirements have come from Fordham & Allen with 100% of the malting done on a traditional stone floor at Britain’s oldest maltings in Warminster.

 The distillery was completed with the addition of two copper stills named Doris and Astraeus, both of which are direct fired in the most traditional of styles.